 Bonds are the bedrock of public development finance.
 They have been used to help build roads, bridges, sewers, dams, and thousand of other public and private projects.
 Bonds are issued and sold to the investing public by governmental entities to finance both governmental activities and the development of physical infrastructure and local economies.

-There are two types of bonds: Governmental Bonds (GOs) and Private Activity Bonds (PABs).
+There are two types of bonds: Government Bonds (GOs) and Private Activity Bonds (PABs).
 GOs may be used for many public purposes (e.g., highways, schools, bridges, sewers, jails, parks, government equipment and buildings, etc.).
-Private entities may not significantly use, operate, control or own the facilities that are being financed.
+Private entities may not significantly use, operate, control, or own the facilities that are being financed.
 GOs benefit the general public, while PABs benefit private entities.
-A bond issuer’s objective is to raise capital at the lowest cost.
-The tax-exempt treatment of GOs makes them the lowest cost option.
-However, various “private activity tests” serve to limit the amount of private sector involvement with facilities that are financed with GOs.
-PABs permit a larger degree of private sector involvement, but they do so at a higher interest rate.
-In the economic development industry, PABs are the development finance mechanisms that drive projects involving both the public and private sector.
+PABs are the development finance mechanisms that drive projects involving both the public and private sector.

 Want regular updates on bond financing?
 Subscribe to CDFA's Bond Finance Update

 Bonds are the bedrock of public development finance and serve as the primary source for financing many types of projects, including infrastructure, industrial development, and urban development.
 This section contains resources on understanding the basics of bond financing.

 Read more about Bond Finance

 Bonds as a Bedrock of Development FinanceMembers only Login